KaiNet-X/Network/Docs/Client.md

 # Client : ObjectClient
-The out-of-the-box Client implementation allows sending objects to the server, managing UDP channels, and follows an event based approach to receiving data.
+The out-of-the-box Client implementation allows sending objects to the server, managing data channels, and follows an event based approach to receiving data.

 Namespace: `Net.Connection.Clients.Tcp`